An expert says this is how to stop your knees hurting when you run

 How often should runners strength train?

-'Runners should strength train at least three times per week to maintain or increase muscle mass and muscle strength to support their knees,' says P.volve physiotherapist Dr Amy Hoover.
+'Runners should strength train at least three times per week to maintain or increase muscle mass and muscle strength to support their knees and prevent knee pain running,' says P.volve physiotherapist Dr Amy Hoover.
 'The knees are primarily a hinge joint and the lower body should absorb shock through the more mobile joints – the foot or ankle and the hip.
 This is why hip strength and mobility are so important for runners, as the hip muscles are the largest and most powerful of the lower body.'

 However, it's not all about lower body exercises like deadlifts, squats and lunges (although these are very important).
 Also working on keeping your core strong is one of the most important parts of running with good form.
 Hoover explains: